And the winner for best phone with dual-cameras is…

-Dual rear cameras on smartphones are officially a thing.
-Like the iPhone 7 Plus, the OnePlus 5 uses dual-cameras to make zoomed in pictures look great and create photos with bokeh (goreous out-of-focus backgrounds).
+Dual rear cameras on phones are officially a thing.
+Like the iPhone 7 Plus, the OnePlus 5 uses dual-cameras to make zoomed in pictures look great and create photos with bokeh (gorgeous, out-of-focus backgrounds).
 But unlike the iPhone, the OnePlus has higher resolution cameras with slightly wider apertures that let in a bit more light.

 On paper, the OnePlus 5's camera hardware looks impressive (see chart below) especially since it costs hundreds of dollars less than the iPhone.
 But when it comes to photography the proof is in the pictures.
 That's something the iPhone 7 Plus proved in our tests against single camera shooters like Google Pixel and the Samsung Galaxy S8.